Getting a Mortgage Loan in Mexico

 Common charges associated with a mortgage loan in Mexico include commissions, charges for conducting socio economic studies of potential borrowers, mortgage insurance, property insurance, home valuation and Notary Public expenses which are paid direct to the notary.
 Some of these fees are non negotiable and will have to be paid even if the loan is not approved.

 It is important to note that most credits or loans will be in pesos.
 In some special cases the loan given may be in dollars, but this will not always be the case.
 The dollar right now is experiencing a surge in Mexico and is expected to rise in the upcoming months.

 This was just a basic overview of how to obtain mortgage loans in Mexico, but the process is relatively easy for a well qualified American borrower.
 The size of the loan will depend entirely on the property that is being bought and your credit score.

 The Mexican mortgage business has become very Americanized due to the number of American retirees moving to Mexico.
 We recommend you consider retiring in Mexico and apply for a loan in Mexico.
 Check out our Mexico portal and contact us if you have any questions.

-I hope you’ve found this article on Mexico and mortgage loans to be helpful.
-For more information, or for assistance in starting a business offshore, please contact us below by filling out the form.
-Thank you.
+I hope you’ve found this article on Getting a Mortgage Loan in Mexico to be helpful.
+For more information, or for assistance in starting a business offshore, please contact us HERE.

 Like Our Articles?